The Directed Grid Theorem: From Webs to Fences

 We are now ready to prove Theorem~\ref{thm:grid1}.

-\begin{proof}[Proof of Theorem~\ref{thm:grid1}] Let $t, d$ be integers and let a $(p, q)$-web of avoidance $d$ in a digraph $G$ be given.
+\begin{proof}[Proof of Theorem~\ref{thm:grid1}] Let $f_p, f_r$ be the functions defined in Lemma~\ref{lem:new-good-tuples}.
+Let $t, d$ be integers and let a $(p, q)$-web of avoidance $d$ in a digraph $G$ be given.
 We will determine the minimal value for $p$ and $q$ in the course of the proof.
 By Lemma~\ref{lem:web-avoidance}, $G$ contains a $(p_1, q_1)$-web with avoidance $0$ as long as